-From 2nd July, the Spanish government will require all arrivals to Spain from the UK to present a negative COVID-19 test before arrival (e.g. PCR, TMA, LAMP, NEAR) or proof of full vaccination 14 days after second dose.
-Details regarding COVID-19 testing requirements and proof of vaccination can be found on the Spain Travel Health page.
+The Spanish Government require all arrivals to Spain from the UK to present a negative COVID-19 test before arrival (e.g. PCR, TMA, LAMP, NEAR) or proof of complete vaccination 14 days after the second dose.
+Details regarding COVID-19 testing requirements and proof of immunisation can be found on the Spain Travel Health page.

 If you live in England, Spain will accept the NHS COVID Pass or your NHS letter to demonstrate your COVID-19 vaccination status.
 If you live in Scotland or Wales, Spain will accept your respective NHS letter to verify your COVID-19 vaccination status.
 Your NHS appointment card from vaccination centres is not designed to be used as proof of vaccination and should not be used to demonstrate your vaccine status.

 Tenerife is currently on the Amber List for travel to the UK; on your return to the UK, different rules apply depending on whether you are returning to England, Wales, Scotland or Northern Ireland.
 UK Government Foreign travel advice for Spain

 Testing and vaccination requirements for arrivals from the UK into Tenerife: